How to Determine Buyer Intent For SaaS Products

 Understanding Buyer Intent in SaaS Marketing: 6 Ways to Detect It Accurately

-You can’t keep giving demos to unqualified leads without getting any results.
+You can’t keep giving demos to unqualified leads as this won’t fetch any meaningful results.
 Not only is it detrimental to your business but also can lead to quick burnout.
-Already 60% of leaders admitted that they feel burnout at the end of the day.
+Most industry leaders have admitted that they feel burnout at the end of the day.
+That’s where prospect qualification comes in.

 1. Engagement Across Different Channels

 The first question that you should ask yourself while trying to understand buyer intent is which channels your prospects are coming from.
-Digitally, SaaS companies get various ways to engage their customers like websites, emails, social networking and so on.
+Digitally, SaaS companies have various ways to engage their customers like websites, emails, social networking, and so on.
+Therefore, analyzing across different channels will help you determine how interested a buyer is and what their intent may be.

 Let’s say, someone signs up for a free demo on your website.
 They may have simply landed on your website without having the clear intention to make a purchase.